serebrov/serebrov.github.io-hugo/content/posts/2012-04-03-vim-replace-word-with-yanked-text.md

 Another solution that seems simple is to have a `xnoremap p "0p` that would always use the `"0p` register when pasting in visual mode (in the example above, we saw that `new_name` stays in `"0p` during the whole process).
 But there is a negative side-effect: when we delete something explicitely, it gets into `""`, but not into `"0p`, so we can not then `p`aste it in visual mode.
 For example, select and copy `irrelevant_name` with `yiw`, delete `new_name` with `dw`, select `old_name` and paste with `yiwp` - the `irrelevant_name` will be pasted (whie `new_name` is expected).

+One more solution is to use named registeres:
+* Yank the `new_name` into a specific register, for example, the `a` register: `"ayiw`
+* Move the cursor to the `old_name`, select it with `viw`
+* Paste the contents of the `a` register over the selected text: `"ap`

+This works, but I need to remember to use the named register before I start the operation and it also requires typing the `"a` prefix, which is not very convenient.

-So I recommend the `xnoremap p pgvy`, it works well and I did not find any drawbacks while using it.
+I recommend the `xnoremap p pgvy`, it works well and I did not find any drawbacks while using it.

 Links
 ------